ggustin93/ghostly-supabase-poc-csharp/memory-bank/07-security-validation-report.md

   - [ ] **Type Validation**: Restrict uploads to specific, safe file extensions (e.g., `.c3d`).
   - [ ] **Size Validation**: Enforce a maximum file size to prevent resource exhaustion.
 - [ ] **Brute-Force Protection**: Investigate and confirm Supabase's built-in defenses against repeated failed login attempts.
 - [ ] **Dependency Vulnerability Scanning**: Integrate a tool like GitHub's Dependabot to automatically scan for vulnerabilities in third-party packages.

+---

+This validation report confirms that the core security principles of the application—particularly multi-tenant data isolation—are effectively implemented and tested.
+It should be updated whenever new security-related tests are added to the suite.